WebAssembly/branch-hinting/document/core/appendix/custom.rst

 Such sections do not contribute to, or otherwise affect, the WebAssembly semantics, and like any custom section they may be ignored by an implementation.
 However, they provide useful meta data that implementations can make use of to improve user experience or take compilation hints.

-Currently, only one dedicated custom section is defined, the :ref:`name section<binary-namesec>`.
+Currently, two dedicated custom sections are defined: the :ref:`name section<binary-namesec>` and the :ref:`branch hints section<binary-branchHintsSec>`.

 .. index:: ! name section, name, Unicode UTF-8